Java 8 Features

 StringJoiner

 Java added a new final class StringJoiner in java.util package.
 It is used to construct a sequence of characters separated by a delimiter.
-Now, you can create string by passing delimiters like comma(,), hyphen(-) etc.
+Now, we can create string by passing delimiters like comma(,), hyphen(-) etc.

 For more information and examples: click here